 Mayberry really was the quintessential small town of America's dreams.
 The Andy Griffith Show remains popular via reruns to this day not only because everyone loves watching Sheriff Andy Taylor and Deputy Barney Fife (Don Knotts), but because truly all of the citizens in the fictional town were so charming.
 Despite all of the characters that we love so much, the show really wouldn't have been the same without schoolteacher Helen Crump who becomes Andy Taylor's sweetheart.
-Aneta Corsaut brought the character to life which is one of the roles she is best known for throughout her entire career.
+Aneta Corsaut brought the character to life and Mayberry's favorite educator would become Corsaut's signature role.

 When we're first introduced to Helen Crump, there's a reason she has such an unattractive last name.
 Opie (Ron Howard) complains about his teacher "Old Lady Crump" to his dad which makes it hilarious when he meets her in person later on and discovers she is actually an attractive young woman.